Wicca Books for Beginners: Authors I Don’t Recommend

 Do you ever recommend Silver RavenWolf for beginners in Wicca?

 Conway writes about a lot of Pagan cultures, and they all look suspiciously the same.
 In fact, they all look suspiciously like the 21st-century religion, Wicca.
 Conway is the queen of trying to fit all of Pagandom into a Wiccan box with a neat little New Age bow on it.
-The problem is, she twists what little she knows about history as much as is necessary to fit this worldview.
+The problem is that she twists what little she knows about history as much as is necessary to fit this worldview.
 She seems to believe Wicca, witchcraft, shamanism, and Paganism are completely interchangeable terms and that all Pagans universally held the same religious beliefs.

 For example, Conway writes about the Celts at length in particular, how they worship “The White Moon Goddess” (Celtic Magic, p.
 43), how they were a matriarchal society in which women were equal, and even goes to tell us about the inner workings of ancient Druids, down to what their robe colors signify.
 She explains Wicca evolved out of this culture when Druids were “driven underground” (Celtic Magic, p 78).